 Exercising regularly, in whatever ways you can, will benefit your heart.
 That’s true even if you have an existing cardiac condition.
-Check with your doctor if you aren’t sure which types of exercises are best for you, then celebrate American Heart Month by stepping up your fitness routine for 2021.
+Check with your doctor if you aren’t sure which types of exercises are best for you, then celebrate American Heart Month by stepping up your fitness routine this year.

 Senior Exercise at Magnolia Manor

 Our campuses offer a variety of ways for residents to nourish their mind, body, and soul.
 We have regularly scheduled activities and wellness programs suitable for all abilities.
 Some of our communities even have swimming pools for those who enjoy a full body workout.
 If you'd like to learn more about Senior Living at Magnolia Manor, feel free to contact us at 855-540-5433.